mspaintmsi/superUser/msvc/README.txt

 libs_x86fre_cab001.cab / _msvcrt.lib_00025  -> msvcrt32.lib
 libs_x64fre_cab001.cab / _msvcrt.lib_00024  -> msvcrt64.lib

-and copy them to the /msvc directory.
+and copy them to the "msvc" directory.

+Then you can build the project with Visual Studio.

+This creates superUser32.exe and superUser64.exe in the project directory ("msvc").